ustaxcourt/ef-cms/docsify/frontend.md

 };
 ```

 The `props` passed in to the action is actually a merged object of all the return values of previous actions.
 For example, in the `signOutSequence` listed above, each action has the ability to return an object, and that object will be merged into the results of any other actions in the sequence.
-The action also has access to the `store` argument which is what you use if you want save things onto the cerebral store.
-If you want to get things from state, you can use the `get` argument
+The action also has access to the `store` argument which is what you use if you want save things onto the Cerebral store.
+If you want to get things from state, you can use the `get` argument.

 ### State

 Our project tries to keep all state in our application store.
-The main reason we do this is to achieve as much decoupling from React as possible.
-The more state and logic you allow to live in your React components, the harder it is to switch from React in the future.
-This approach also allows us to be able to inspect the state at anytime to verify certain things are correct when dealing with writing tests.
-If we didn't do this, we'd have to bring in more react specific testing libraries, such as react-testing-library or enzyme which are not as straight forward when it comes to writing tests.
-Testing react components directly is also slower since they often require a DOM (JSDOM) implementation to verify they are doing what they are supposed to.
+The main reason we do this is to decouple from React as much as possible.
+The more state and logic you allow to live in your React components, the harder it is to switch away from React in the future.
+This approach also allows us to be able to inspect the state at anytime to verify certain things are correct when writing tests.
+If we didn't do this, we'd have to bring in more React-specific testing libraries, such as react-testing-library or enzyme which are not as straight forward when it comes to writing tests.
+Testing React components directly is also slower since they often require a DOM (JSDOM) implementation to verify that they are doing what they are supposed to.

 ### Computeds

 Sometimes we want to compute state using a combination of other state variables.
-We often will use a computeds to setup various booleans that a UI might need to know when it should hide or show things.
+We often will use a computed to setup various booleans that a UI might need to calculate when it should hide or show things.
 For example, take a look at this menuHelper.js file:

 ```javascript
 import { state } from 'cerebral';